 Rest doesn’t have to mean just plopping down in front of the telly, although if that’s how you chill out, go for it!
 Personally I love gardening, gentle gardening, pottering.
 Planting a few bulbs, deadheading, a little light pruning, nothing that causes me to beak out in a sweat and lands me on the sofa for 3 days, simply because I’ve overdone it.
 That is not rest, I’ve learned the hard way!

-Baking is right up there with gardening as a form of relaxation.
+Baking is right up there with gardening as a form of relaxation for me.
 Gentle pastry making, not frenetic mid-week meal cooking, followed by mums taxi running one child to piano, my lil man to scouts, not to mention the impossible task of getting a filthy rugby kit washed, dried, ironed and ready by the next day.
 I don’t even own a tumble drier!

 So to my recipe for scrumptious Amazing Apple Pie: am I stressed Noooo.
 I find the whole process relaxing – if you find that strange – that’s ok.
 You do what you must to relax, I bake or garden!!!!